Journey to the East (3)

 The Qutb Minar with its great height is very impressive.
 A couple of centuries later a powerful emperor, Alauddin Khalji, decided to build a rival minar twice as high.
 The project failed and we have just the stump today:

 And on it went, on the three thousand kilometer journey southward, using all forms of land transportation.
 The final destination was Bangalore (that is how it was and still is usually spelled) in the south.
 After retirement in the late 1950s my German father had bought property in this “garden city,” where the climate was more amenable to his health and well-being.
-I spent a couple of years in my very early teens in Bangalore, and my mother and brother lived there.
+I spent a couple of years in my very early teens in Bangalore, and my mother and brother were still living there.
 So we were on our way to visit them.
 But how to get to Bangalore?

 The family property had cost Rs 45,000 at the time — with today’s inflated rupees you could just about buy a high-end smart phone for that.
 It was a beautiful house, a villa really, left over from British times, with a substantial garden, full of trees and interesting plants.

 Above you see the Caribbean agave (Agave angustifolia), which develops a ten- to sixteen-foot high flower stalk in late winter through the summer.
 That’s my mother showing girl-friend Ingrid around the garden.
-Inside the house you can see some hunting trophies from my late father.

 The final resting place of my father, Alois Friedel.
 I have told the story of his childhood: he was born in 1888 in Wellheim, a town in the southern German state of Bavaria, and ran away from home at the age of thirteen to become a watchmaker and fine mechanic.
 He first came to India in 1911, where he spent his free time as a hunter and snake expert.
 He died in Bangalore in 1964 at the age of 75, leaving behind wife Rose Ursula and his sons Frederic and Alois Jr. Frederic moved to Germany in his late teens, Alois stayed back in India, in the family house.
 More stories about the adventurous life of Alois Sr. are bound to follow.